It’s been a year since the Israel-Gaza conflict.

 The conflict has continued, with more than 41,870 Palestinian and 1,139 Israeli deaths a year later on October 7, 2024.

 In Sydney, thousands rallied from Hyde Park on October 6 and joined a candlelight vigil on October 7 to commemorate the 1-year anniversary of the Israel-Gaza conflict.
+But the lead-up to what’s seemingly “just another Sydney protest” was far from easy.

 On October 1, NSW Police launched a Supreme Court action to ban the two-day demonstrations organised by the Palestine Action Group.

+NSW Police referenced safety reasons for its prohibition.
 In particular, it highlighted tendencies about an overly large crowd size and potential hazards including “planter boxes” at Town Hall.
 It also mentioned prohibited items such as Hezbollah flags brought to the past weeks’ rallies, and alleged there had been a rise of “aggressive” protesters.
 It also expressed concerns over the rally’s proposed march route, explaining that it would bring protesters close to the Great Synagogue on Elizabeth Street in their retreat to Hyde Park, which they argued could be “provocative”.

 Both the rally and the vigil were approved after an 11-hour-long Supreme Court hearing on October 3 – with altered routes avoiding the Great Synagogue, and on the condition that the protesters agreed to not display any flags, portraits, or symbols linked to prohibited terrorist organisations.

-While the proceeding of the two events marks a hard-won victory for freedom of speech for the Palestine Action Group and pro-Palestinian protesters, balancing free speech with public safety and social harmony remains a challenge throughout Australia.
+The proceeding of the two events marks a hard-won victory for freedom of speech for the Palestine Action Group and pro-Palestinian protesters.
+But balancing free speech with public safety and social harmony remains a challenge throughout Australia.
+And educational institutions are not exempted from this dilemma.

 A Microcosm of Australian Society: The University of Sydney